zeratax/matrix-registration/README.md

 ```

 ### First start
+To start, execute `matrix-registration`.

+A configuration file should be generated for you on first start.

-Generate a configuration for your matrix homeserver by copying [config.sample.yaml](/config.sample.yaml) to your server and editing it:
+If this fails, you can create a configuration for your matrix homeserver by copying [config.sample.yaml](/config.sample.yaml) to your server and editing it:
 ```bash
 wget https://raw.githubusercontent.com/ZerataX/matrix-registration/master/config.sample.yaml
 cp config.sample.yaml config.yaml
 nano config.yaml
 ```

-Then pass the path to this configuration to the application on startup using `--confiig-path /path/to/config.yaml`.
+Then pass the path to this configuration to the application on startup using `--config-path /path/to/config.yaml`.

 __INFO:__
 - This only asks you for the most important options.
 You should definitely take a look at the actual configuration file.
+The path to the file will be printed by `matrix-registration` the first time it runs.
 - The `shared_secret` has to be the same as `registration_shared_secret` in your homeserver.yaml